Barn Hacks – Winter Edition

 - Invest in an ear cover.
 Thinner wool styles can fit under your helmet and keep your ears warm.

-- Use Shapley’s Light Oil to coat the bottom of your horse’s hooves to help prevent snowballs from forming.
+- Use Shapley’s No. 1 Light Oil to coat the bottom of your horse’s hooves to help prevent snowballs from forming.
+Incidentally, this grooming oil is great to also add condition and shine to your horse’s coarse winter coat.

 - Ski pants are light enough and baggy enough to wear over your boots and breeches when you are not riding.
-Many zip up along the outside making for easy on and easy off.
+Zippers up along the outside making for easy on and easy off.

 - Cut static when vacuuming your horse by spritzing the inside of the nozzle with water.
 You may need to repeat for the other side of your horse.
 You can also cut static under blankets by rubbing the lining with dryer sheets.